 (2) All participants must retire and thereby relinquish all rights to tenure/permanent status as described in Article 16 (Tenure), except as stated otherwise in this Article.
-Participants’ retirement benefits will be determined as provided under Florida Statutes and the rules of the Division of Retirement.
+Participants’ retirement benefits shall be determined as provided under Florida Statutes and the rules of the Division of Retirement.

-- Participants will notify the University in writing regarding acceptance or rejection of an offer of re-employment not later than thirty (30) days after the faculty member’s receipt of the written reemployment offer.
+Participants shall notify the University in writing regarding acceptance or rejection of an offer of re-employment not later than thirty (30) days after the faculty member’s receipt of the written reemployment offer.
 Failure to notify the University regarding reemployment may result in the faculty member’s forfeiting reemployment for that academic year.

 (5) Leave for Illness/Injury.

-- Each participant will be credited with five (5) days of leave with pay at the beginning of each full-time semester appointment.
+- Each participant shall be credited with five (5) days of leave with pay at the beginning of each full-time semester appointment.
 For less than full-time appointments, the leave will be credited on a pro-rata basis with the assigned FTE.
 This leave is to be used in increments of not less than four (4) hours (1/2 day) when the participant is unable to perform assigned duties as a result of illness or injury of the participant or a member of the participant’s immediate family.
 For the purposes of this section immediate family will include the participant’s spouse, mother, father, brother, sister, natural, adopted, or step child, or other relative living in the participant’s household.

 - Such leave may be accumulated; however, upon termination of the post-retirement re-employment period, the participant will not be reimbursed for unused leave.